The Misleading Stress Test that Sabotages Your Stress Success (#4)

 As I spun around in my office chair procrastinating on finalizing my slides for the next night’s keynote speech on resilience, I wondered, how ‘stressful’ was my life when I was in the thick of my burnout?

 It’d been eight years since my neurologist suggested I go on disability insurance and told me to reevaluate my expectations for my life.
-[You can read my story by clicking here for the intro to the Modern Stress Solution.]
+[You can read my story by clicking here for the intro to the Ultimate Stress Solution.]

 I wasn’t clear on the metrics he used to form his recommendation.